 This is a great piece on the basics of brain chemistry and herbs, from herbalist Gail Faith Edwards.
 The subject is as you likely know by now, dear to my heart and close to home.
 I've written more than several times about various neurotransmitters' effects on our daily lives - from fat and fasting to push dopamine production - to early highlights of science's bettering understanding of mental disorders stemming from our stomachs.
-If you're as into this as me, you'll be happiest in the Mind section of Erthly.
-And otherwise knowing that it's a conversation we'll continue to follow closely.
+Know it’s a conversation we'll continue to follow closely.

 Herbs for Mind and Spirit